3. SPELEO PROJECT - UNKNOWN KARST NARYN-TOO, June 10 - Juny 23 and August 30 - September 13

 The Naryn-Too mountain range remained as one of the unknown karst areas until 2018.
 In September 2018, a British international expedition together with Kyrgyz speleologists discovered this area in the Middle Tien-Shan, almost in the center of Kyrgyzstan.
 According to British speleologists, the limestone from which the mountain range is built is a classic example for the formation of caves.

-This mountain range is completely composed of carbonate limestone of the Carboniferous age (C), in which the content of calcite (CaCO3) is more than 70%.
+This mountain range is completely composed of carbonate limestone of the Carboniferous age (C).
 The range is positioned from east to west.
 Its length is about 80 km with a width of 15 km.
 The height of the watershed of the range is more than 3,700 meters above sea level, and the height above the surrounding valley is about 1,000 meters.

 The southern and northern slopes of the range are carved with gorges and canyons.
 During the reconnaissance expedition, speleologists discovered several black openings in the canyons, almost everywhere there are signs of a karst landscape.
 During the British 2-day expedition, we made an investigation of the Char canyon at the western end of the range.
 The height of the canyon walls reaches 300-400 m.